yaxlee/TerrainNav/config/README.md

 | `use_dem_height_for_gps: true` | Replace GNSS altitude with DEM terrain height in the reader; `dem_fusion_alpha` is not used in this mode |
 | `gps_parameters.geoid_model` | GeographicLib geoid grid, currently `egm96-5`; an empty string disables correction |

-The independent height factor remains active when DEM is enabled even if `dem_fusion_alpha` is `1.0`.
-Thus alpha is not the full-system DEM ablation switch.

-In the current implementation, DEM replacement/blending uses terrain height directly; `d_above_ground` is applied to the separate DEM height factor.
-This behavior is preserved.
-The DEM-to-global height relationship uses the manuscript's vertical-datum approximation.
-Check the raster datum and GNSS altitude convention before choosing the geoid correction or height offset.
-The reader logs a warning and disables geoid correction if the requested GeographicLib grid is unavailable; check the log before evaluating results.
-Missing raster coverage causes individual DEM queries to be skipped.

-## Comparing profiles

-The two FusionPortable profiles differ in `mask_rects`, `num_keyframes` (7 versus 11), and `num_imu_frames` (7 versus 15), in addition to DEM settings.
-They preserve existing experiments and should not be treated as a controlled DEM-only comparison.
-For that comparison, duplicate one profile and change only `dem_parameters.use`.

-These profiles do not encode every sequence-specific setting reported in the paper.
-The run wrapper saves the actual YAML used for each invocation, which should accompany any new evaluation results.